Interest Talks

 The Crime of the 20th Century

-The Great Train Robbery of 1963, dubbed "The Crime of the Century" was a brazen attack on the Glasgow to London mail train conveying a huge quantity of bank notes.
-Sixteen members successfully stopped the train and relieved it of most of its precious cargo.
-In this talk I share how the robbery was planned, executed, the robber arrests and subsequent fall out.
+The Great Train Robbery of 1963, dubbed "The Crime of the Century" was a brazen attack on the Glasgow to London mail train that used to convey huge quantities of bank notes.
+Sixteen gang members successfully stopped the train and relieved it of most of its precious cargo.
+In this talk I share how the robbery was planned and executed, followed by the tracking down and arrest of those responsible.

 The Death Railway